sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorerpreapprovedaddons.md

 **Important**
-This setting has been deprecated in Windows® 8.1.
+This setting has been deprecated in Windows 8.1.
 The information about this deprecated setting is provided for reference only.
 Add-ons can still be installed but they will be disabled, by default.
 Users will be able to choose the add-ons to enable.